-To ensure that a full bond is developed with the shotcrete, all rock surfaces against which shotcrete is to be placed shall be clean, solid and free from loose or partial-detached or unsound fragmentsrock, vegetation or other organic materials, and any foreign substances or other debris.
+All rock surfaces against which shotcrete is to be placed shall be clean, solid and free from loose or partialdetached or unsound rock, vegetation or other organic materials, and any foreign substances or other debris.
 All dust and loose material shall be removed using compressed air.